 There’s always something lovely about a well-roasted, sweet-and-savory glazed bird.
 Chickens are the norm, but there is no reason not to do it with pheasants, too.
 After all, they’re basically ditch chickens.
-Real wild pheasants are very lean and may be more difficult to use with this recipe, but it can be done if you brine the bird for 4-8 hours beforehand, and be religious about basting the pheasant while cooking.
+Real wild pheasants are very lean and are a bit more difficult to cook.
+If your pheasants are the real deal, brine the birds for 4 to 8 hours beforehand, and be religious about basting the pheasant while cooking.

 Keys to success here are to be sure to brine the bird, and be sure to start breast side down — whatever fat the pheasant has will drip down onto the breast and help keep it moist.
 Also, watch your glaze once its on — you can go from caramelized loveliness to burnt crap in about 2 minutes.

-Oh, and as for the prickly pear glaze?
-If you don’t have it, don’t worry.
-Use any fruit syrup, or pomegranate molasses, honey or maple syrup.
+I used a prickly pear glaze, but you can use any fruit syrup, or pomegranate molasses, honey or maple syrup.
 All are good, just different.
-(Click to buy Prickly Pear Syrup online.)
+(You can buy Prickly Pear Syrup online.)

 Glazed Roast Pheasant